1970 Oldsmobile Mid-Size Cars Facts, Figures, and Specifications

 For one year only, the W-30 and W-31 are both an appearance and performance package.
 All previous go-fast parts are included as well as a special OAI hood, HD suspension and special aluminum intake manifolds.

-The 442 now came standard with the larger 455 CID V-8 as previously used in the 1968–69 Hurst/Olds.
+The 442 now was standard with the larger 455 CID V-8 as previously used in the 1968–69 Hurst/Olds.
 The 400 CID V-8 was discontinued with a 455 CID 320 HP V-8 as an option in the Cutlass models and the Vista Cruiser wagons.
 The three- and four-speed manual transmissions were carried over from previous years and still with Hurst shifters used on floor-mounted three-speeds and all four-speeds.
-The two-speed Jetaway transmission was discontinued with the three-speed Turbo Hydra-matic now the sole automatic.
-In a new twit, Cutlass coupes with optional Strato bucket seats and Turbo Hydra-matic and the 442 could be equipped with the Hurst Dual-Gate shifter and required the extra-cost center console.
+The two-speed Jetaway transmission was discontinued with the three-speed Turbo Hydra-Matic now the sole automatic.
+In a new twist, Cutlass coupes with optional Strato bucket seats and Turbo Hydra-Matic and the 442 could be equipped with the Hurst Dual-Gate shifter and required the extra-cost center console.

 1970 Oldsmobile Mid-Size Cars Factoids